Shop Subscribe

 6. Consider Adding Adapted Seating

-Make sure the work space is stable and accessible.
-Use adapted desks/seating as needed.
+Make sure the workspace is stable and accessible.
+Use adapted desks and seating as needed.
 To keep items in place use a non-skid pad under the student’s work surface.

 7. Use Images to Supplement Instruction

 A picture IS worth a thousand words!
-Use simple pictures or icons to supplement your art classroom rules, simple step by step directions etc. Make sure any child that is non-verbal has the ability to communicate basic needs.
-(Help me, I need to use the bathroom, I am thirsty etc.).
+Use simple pictures or icons and step-by-step directions to supplement your art classroom rules.
+Make sure any child that is non-verbal has the ability to communicate basic needs.

 Art is Important for All Students

-No matter what the student’s ability, research shows that the Arts make a difference in a child’s development.
-As an Art Educator you are a vital part of this process!
-Our best wishes for a smooth back to school transition and a wonderful year.
+No matter the student’s ability, research shows that the Arts make a difference in the development of all students.
+As an art educator, you are a vital part of this process!

 Tagged With: Inclusion